Xeplosion/cs1440-proj3/doc/Plan.md

     get the index for all 4 quarters wages returns the sum of these 4 numbers

+### area_titles.py

+area_titles_to_dict(dirname)
+    load dirname + area-title.csv
+    for each line in area-title add new dictionary fip / name key pair

+### industry_data.py

+__init__():
+    initialize the necessary values in the constructor.

+add_record(self, record, areas):
+    increment processed areas
+    find annual wages, establishments, and employment levels for the current record if any of these are larger (and not equal) to the existing maximums replace that data

 Phase 2: Implementation (tag name `implemented`)
 ------------------------------------------------